 Through our Roger Nixon Living Music Initiative, SFCA supports living composers and the creation of new music in programs such as our New Voices Project for composers under 30, Composer-in-Residence and Not-in-Residence programs, and Composers Invitational.
 We also actively seek to encourage and develop young student composers through student-composer outreach programs.

-The Choral Artists offer audiences three to four concerts sets per season in locations across the San Francisco Bay Area, showcasing new works by living composers programmed alongside masterworks and favorites from the choral repertoire.
+The Choral Artists offer audiences three to four concert sets per season in locations across the San Francisco Bay Area, showcasing new works by living composers programmed alongside masterworks and favorites from the choral repertoire.

-While SFCA performs mostly unaccompanied, we also cultivate unusual collaborations and have performed with Philharmonia Baroque Orchestra, The Alexander String Quartet, Composers Inc., Veretski Pass klezmer trio, and The Whole Noyse early music wind band, among others.
+While SFCA performs mostly unaccompanied, we also cultivate unusual collaborations and have performed with Philharmonia Baroque Orchestra, The Alexander String Quartet, Composers Inc., Veretski Pass klezmer trio, and The Whole Noyse early music wind band, and others.